JPII/NavalBattle/README.md

 ![Your internet is slow](http://bit.ly/navalthing0701)

 ## Dependencies
 We depend on the following projects.
-We plan on moving to Maven soon to help automatically handle dependencies.
+They can be found in the libs folder.
+If you use Eclipse, everything already is taken care of!
 * GameKit
 * Apache Commons IO, Lang, Codec